20lives/dmote/doc/options-main.md

 The expected value here is an arbitrarily nested structure starting with a list.
 Each item in the list can follow one of the following patterns:

 - A leaf node.
-This is a 3- or 4-tuple list with contents specified below.
+This is a 3- or 4-tuple with contents specified below.
 - A map, representing an instruction to combine nested items in a specific way.
 - A list of any combination of the other two types.
 This type exists at the top level and as the immediate child of each map node.